Matthew-Reynard/snake_irl/README.md

    $ python play.py

+5. After playing a few games, if you want to watch your games in a specific log file run the following command with the log file number as the argument

+   $ python watch.py LOG_FILE_NUMBER

+   e.g.
+   $ python watch.py 0

 ### CONTROLS:
 The controls are the standard WASD for movement, however you can use the arrow keys if you wish.
 When you die, you can simply press the SPACE bar to restart, or Q to quit.